Sudden and swift changes in mood, difficulties in adjusting to life changes and extremes in moods? You may be suffering

 A CBT therapist will help you to recognise negative or self-defeating thought patterns and teach you how to replace them with healthier beliefs and habits of thinking.

-You can filter our qualified, professional and vetted therapists by location, cost, availability, approach so that you can find and book the best therapist or counsellor for you here.
+Filter our qualified, professional and vetted therapists by cost, location, availability and approach so you can find and book the best therapist or counsellor for you here.
 Or find a therapist to help with Thanatophobia below.